edenspiekermann-amsterdam/es-corresponding-models/README.md

 # Corresponding Models

-This repository proves that working with Contentful and React can be done in a simple and modular way.
-At Edenspiekermann we actively use the techniques demonstrated here to develop designs.
-They can be used to design fully enabled React applications as well as statically generated sites.
+This framework provides a simple and modular workflow for developing with Contentful and React.
+At Edenspiekermann we actively use this framework to develop both fully enabled React applications and statically generated sites.

 ## Introduction